top of page

 Understanding Marital Debts

-Marital debts are obligations incurred during marriage, regardless of whose name is on the account.
-Both spouses may be responsible for marital debts, even if only one spouse incurred them.
+Marital debts encompass obligations incurred during the marriage, regardless of whose name is on the account.
+Both spouses may be held responsible for these debts, even if only one spouse incurred them.
+Understanding how these debts are classified and managed is essential for individuals navigating divorce proceedings.

 How Debts Are Divided